Co-Co locomotive: Co+Co

 Co+Co is the code for a similar wheel arrangement but with an articulated connection between the bogies.
 The buffer and drawbar forces are taken between the bogies rather than through the frame.
 These were mostly popular in South Africa.

 1Co-Co1

 The 1Co-Co1 wheel arrangement is an alternative to the Co-Co arrangement which has been used where it was desired to reduce axle load.
-Each "Co" bogie has an additional non-powered axle in an integral pony truck to spread the load.
+Each 'Co' bogie has an additional non-powered axle in an integral pony truck to spread the load.
 As the pony truck is articulated within the bogie, the arrangement is (1′Co)(Co1′) in UIC notation.

-This rare arrangement was used primarily in Britain; on the Southern Railways' first three prototype mainline diesel-electric designs, 10201–10203, and then on production vehicles in British Rail's Class 40 and "Peaks" (BR classes 44, 45, and 46).
+This rare arrangement was used primarily in Britain with the development of the Bollen bogie; on the Southern Railways' first three prototype mainline diesel-electric designs, 10201–10203, and then on production vehicles in British Rail's Class 40 and "Peaks" (BR classes 44, 45, and 46).